guildai/guild.ai/pages/install.md

 <p class="expand">

 Dive in and train your first model using Guild AI!
-It will only take a few minutes to become familiary with Guild and its features.
+It will only take a few minutes to become familiar with Guild and its features.

 </p>
 <a class="btn btn-primary cta" href="/docs/tutorials/train-your-first-model"